Bijan Robinson outshines top pick Bryce Young as Falcons knock off Panthers 24-10

+ATLANTA (AP) — The No. 8 pick stole the spotlight from the top choice in the NFL draft.

-ATLANTA (AP)Bijan Robinson outshined top overall pick Bryce Young in their NFL debuts, leading the Atlanta Falcons to a 24-10 victory over the Carolina Panthers in the season opener Sunday.
+Bijan Robinson caught a touchdown pass in his debut and set up another score with a long run, giving the Atlanta rookie immediate bragging rights over Carolina’s Bryce Young as the Falcons opened with season with a 24-10 victory over the Panthers on Sunday.

-Young was intercepted twice by Jessie Bates in a rough start for the former Alabama star who is being counted on to lead a resurgence in Carolina.
+Young was intercepted twice by Jessie Bates and didn’t complete a pass longer than 14 yards, hardly what was expected of the former Alabama star after the Panthers traded up to get him at No. 1.

+“It’s on me,” Young said.
+“I have to do a better job of executing.”

-Robinson, selected at No. 8 by the Falcons in defiance of those who say running backs shouldn’t go that high, showed his versatility by taking a swing pass for an 11-yard touchdown.
+Robinson, whose high selection by the Falcons bucked those who say running backs aren’t worth a first-round pick, showed his versatility by taking a swing pass for an 11-yard touchdown.

 He also broke off a 21-yard dash that set up Atlanta’s go-ahead TD: Tyler Allgeier’s 3-yard run in the opening minute of the fourth quarter.

+“This was a super-fun first game for me,” Robinson said.
+“I just can’t wait to showcase what we’ve got going down the line.”

-Allgeier added a clinching touchdown on another 3-yard run with just under five minutes remaining.
+Allgeier sealed the victory with another 3-yard TD run with just under five minutes remaining.

 It was a rough day for both offenses, each of them led by a young quarterback with plenty to prove.

-Desmond Ridder, who started the final four games of his rookie season to set up his first full year at the helm in Atlanta, couldn’t get much of anything going in the deep passing game.
-He was sacked four times and finished 15 of 18 for just 116 yards.
+Desmond Ridder, who started the final four games of his rookie season to set up his first full year at the helm in Atlanta, was sacked four times and finished 15 of 18 for just 116 yards.

-It was an even tougher day for Young, whose Heisman Trophy-winning career at Alabama led the Panthers to trade up for the No. 1 pick and select him as the first of three quarterbacks who went in the first four spots of the draft.
+It was an even grimmer outing for Young, whose Heisman Trophy-winning college career prompted the Panthers to trade a hefty package, including receiver D.J.
+Moore, to make him the first of three quarterbacks selected in the first four spots of the draft.

+“I did a poor job of taking care of the ball and managing certain situations,” Young said.
+“I’m going to try to grow and learn from this.”

-One of the few highlights came in the second quarter, when he hooked up with Hayden Hurst for his first career touchdown on a a 4-yard scoring play to leave the game knotted 7-7 at halftime.
+One of his few highlights came in the second quarter, when he hooked up with Hayden Hurst for his first career touchdown on a 4-yard scoring play to leave the game knotted 7-7 at halftime.

+Hurst celebrated by flinging the ball high into the stands, seemingly depriving Young of a cherished souvenir.
+After the game, Young implied that arrangements were being made to get the ball back from whoever caught it.

+“That was not where my focus was at,” he said.
+“We have a great group of guys for things like that.”

-But Young looked like a rookie on two nearly identical throws across the middle, both times failing to pick up Bates lurking in the vicinity.
-The rookie also had a fumbled exchange, took a delay of game penalty and was sacked twice.
+He was intercepted on a pair of nearly identical throws across the middle, both times failing to pick up Bates lurking in the vicinity.
+Young also had a fumbled exchange, took a delay of game penalty and was sacked twice.

 He finished 20 of 38 for 146 yards and failed to become the first quarterback since David Carr in 2002 to win his starting debut after being selected at the top of the draft.
 The last 15 quarterbacks with that honor are now 0-14-1 in their first starts.